rohan-varma/rohan-varma.github.io/_posts/2016-12-29-Express-API.md

 ### Testing the API using Mocha and Chai

 Next, we moved on to testing our API endpoints to make sure they work well, especially in edge cases such as malformed or unauthorized requests.
 At first, we manually tested our API using [Postman](https://www.getpostman.com/), which is a useful tool for quickly querying your endpoint to make sure it works correctly.
-However, as our API began to change and increase in size, we decided to use unit testing in order to make sure that our core functionality doesn't break as a result of an erronous commit.
+However, as our API and overall application began to change rapidly and increase in size, we decided to use unit testing in order to make sure that our core functionality doesn't break as a result of an erroneous commit.

 Unit tests allowed us to automatically detect problems in our codebase when they happen, and we can make sure we don't push a broken build by making sure all of our tests pass during the build step.
 We used two JavaScript unit testing libraries: [Mocha.js](https://mochajs.org/), which allows us to actually run unit tests, and [Chai.js](http://chaijs.com/) which contains several useful helper functions to write our testing code.
 Using a few more add-ons such as chai-Http (to create and send HTTP requests) and chai-should (to write clean assert statements), we can efficiently create a testing schematic for our API.

 First, we describe a test and what it should do, and have an anonymous function running the actual test.
-The test, for an API, makes a request to that endpoint with some either hardcoded or generated data, and then we verify that the response object looks like it should.
+The test for an API makes a request to that endpoint with some data, and then we verify that the response object looks like it should.
 As an example, to test our email API endpoint, we did the following:

 - Create a valid GET request with a valid token in the body.
 Verify that the response object contains the relevant status fields and returns mailing list.
 - Create an invalid GET request that is missing a valid token.
 Verify that the response object indicates failure and provides no emails.